-YS Group has established research and development bases in China, the United States and Singapore, and may further expand its manufacturing, customer bases and operations globally.
+YS Group has established R&D bases in China, the United States, Singapore and the Philippines, and may further expand its manufacturing, customer bases and operations globally.
 However, YS Group has limited operating experience and management teams in the international market.
 As of the date of this prospectus, YS Group is still at early stage in setting up its international operation for the sales, marketing and distribution of its immunological biologics.
-Managing an international organization is difficult, timeconsuming and expensive.
+Managing an international organization is difficult, time-consuming and expensive.
 YS Group's lack of a track record in operating a business internationally increases the risk that any current or potential future international expansion efforts may not be successful.
 In addition, conducting international operations subjects YS Group to new risks that it has not generally faced.
 These risks that may materially adversely affect YS Group's ability to attain or sustain profitable operations include:

-- · localization of YS Group's products, including adaptation to local practices and regulatory requirements; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - efforts to enter into collaboration with third parties in connection with YS Group's international sales and operations that may increase its expenses or divert its management's attention from the acquisition or development of product candidates; - changes in a specific country's or region's political and cultural climate or economic condition; - lack of familiarity with and unexpected changes in applicable foreign regulatory regimes; - difficulty of effective enforcement of contractual provisions in local jurisdictions; - more extended accounts receivable payment cycles and difficulties in collecting payments; - difficulties in managing and staffing overseas operations;
+- localization of YS Group's products, including adaptation to local practices and regulatory requirements; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - efforts to enter into collaboration with third parties in connection with YS Group's international sales and operations that may increase its expenses or divert its management's attention from the acquisition or development of product candidates; - · changes in the political and cultural climate or economic condition of a specific country or region; - · lack of familiarity with and unexpected changes in applicable foreign regulatory regimes; - difficulty of effective enforcement of contractual provisions in local jurisdictions; - more extended accounts receivable payment cycles and difficulties in collecting payments; - · difficulties in managing and staffing overseas operations; - compliance with tax, employment, immigration and labor laws for employees traveling abroad; - · workforce uncertainty and labor unrest; - fluctuations in foreign currency exchange rates, which could result in increased operating expenses and reduced revenue, and other obligations incidental to doing business in another country or region; - potentially adverse tax consequences, including the complexities of transfer pricing, foreign valueadded tax systems and restrictions on the repatriation of earnings; - unexpected changes in tariffs, trade barriers and regulatory requirements; - dependence on certain third parties, such as local distributors or joint venture partners, with whom YS Group does not have extensive experience; - potential third-party patent rights infringement and difficulties to enforce intellectual property rights;

-- compliance with tax, employment, immigration and labor laws for employees traveling abroad; - workforce uncertainty and labor unrest; - fluctuations in foreign currency exchange rates, which could result in increased operating expenses and reduced revenue, and other obligations incidental to doing business in another country or region; - potentially adverse tax consequences, including the complexities of transfer pricing, foreign value-added tax systems and restrictions on the repatriation of earnings; - unexpected changes in tariffs, trade barriers and regulatory requirements; - dependence on certain third parties, such as local distributors or joint venture partners, with whom YS Group does not have extensive experience; - potential third-party patent rights; - increased financial accounting and reporting burdens and complexities; - political, social, and economic instability abroad, including war and terrorism, and security concerns in general such as natural disasters; and - reduced or varied protection for intellectual property rights in certain jurisdictions.
+- increased financial accounting and reporting burdens and complexities; - political, social, and economic instability abroad, including war and terrorism, and security concerns in general such as natural disasters; and - reduced or varied protection for intellectual property rights in certain jurisdictions.